 \llmrsq~\cite{LLMR2} is also rule-based but takes a different approach to identify the order for rewrite rule applications: it uses an LLM to find the best Calcite rules and the order in which to apply them to improve the query performance.
 R-Bot~\cite{rbot} also leverages an LLM to optimize the order of Calcite rules, but employs advanced contemporary techniques such as retrieval-augmented generation~(RAG) and step-by-step self-reflection to improve the outcomes.

-Query Booster~\cite{QueryBooster} implements human centred rewriting -- it provides an interface that the user can use to specify rules using an expressive rule language, which it generalizes to create rewrite rules to be applied on the query.
-There also exist other rule-based rewrite approaches that are designed for specific type of rewrites such as optimizing correlated window aggregations~\cite{FactorWindow} and common expression elimination~\cite{Fusion}.
+Query Booster~\cite{QueryBooster} implements human-centered rewriting -- it provides an interface to specify rules using an expressive rule language, which it generalizes to create rewrite rules to be applied on the query.
+There are also rule-based rewrite approaches designed for specific types of rewrites such as optimizing correlated window aggregations~\cite{FactorWindow} and common expression elimination~\cite{Fusion}.

 All of the above approaches operate via the query \emph{plan space}, which can restrict the kind of rewrites that can be accomplished.
 Whereas, \lithe uses a small set of general rewrite rules that work directly in the \emph{query space}.